 Here are 7 tips for making your Easter celebrations good for the planet while you minimise the waste that could be produced.

-2. Chocolate Easter eggs are possibly one of the most over-packaged products on the market.
-A huge cardboard box, perhaps a plastic moulding to hold the chocolate egg in place, then a shiny foil wrapping – all to hold a hollow egg, weighing maybe between 80g and 110g.
+Chocolate Easter eggs can be one of the most over-packaged products on the market.
+A huge cardboard box, perhaps a plastic moulding to hold the chocolate egg in place, then a shiny foil wrapping – all to hold a hollow egg, which could weigh between just 80g to 110g.

-Many companies have now addressed this and have reduced the amount of packaging used in their Easter eggs.
+Many companies have now addressed this and have reduced the amount of packaging used in their Easter eggs, producing eggs without plastic packaging, in a 100% recyclable carboard box.

 The best thing to do if you are giving eggs is to choose those with the least packaging –so look out for eggs which have no plastic packaging and are only packaged in recyclable materials such as card, paper and foil.